 This is a mandatory requirement for all PhD students.
-The course consists of one-hour seminars held on a regular basis in the Fall and Winter semesters.
-The seminars will focus on current research in specialized areas of environmental applied science, policy and management, and will be given by graduate students, faculty, visiting scholars and guest speakers.
-Each student will present one seminar based on their research work.
+The milestone consists of the organization, by the cohort of PhD students, of a one-day seminar normally held in the Winter semester.
+The seminar will focus on a current interest in the areas of environmental applied science, policy and management.
 This is a "Milestone."
 Pass/Fail.